-The Clean Water Program is conducting an analysis of potential sewer main improvement projects within the Basin 4 area.
-With the help of hydraulic modeling, the analysis will determine the locations where improvements are needed the most to reduce the likelihood of sewer overflows.
-Improvements may include enlarging and/or rerouting existing sewer mains to increase capacity and more effectively transport waste within the sewer system.
+The Clean Water Program (CWP) staff is conducting an analysis of potential sewer main improvement projects within the Basin 4 area.
+A computer application is used to create a simulation–known as a hydraulic model–of how the sewer system functions.
+The hydraulic model will help determine the locations where improvements are needed to reduce the likelihood of sewer overflows.
+Improvements may include enlarging or rerouting existing sewer mains to increase capacity and more effectively transport wastewater within the sewer system.

 Pump Station Improvement Projects

-Pump stations lift wastewater from low elevations to high elevations so that it can continue flowing by gravity from homes and businesses throughout the city to the wastewater treatment plant.
-Increasing the pump station capacity to move wastewater is another way to reduce the risk of sewer system overflows within the community.
+Pump stations lift wastewater so that it can continue flowing by gravity from homes and businesses throughout San Mateo to the wastewater treatment plant.
+Increasing the pump station capacity to move wastewater is another way to reduce the risk of sewer overflows throughout the community.